ByVoiceTech/Apps/README.md

 # byvoice
-Write skills for ByVoice Assistant using Node.js.
+Write apps for ByVoice Assistant using Node.js.